Tlaxiaco

 Tlaxiaco (/es/) is a city, and its surrounding municipality of the same name, in the Mexican state of Oaxaca.
 It is located in the Tlaxiaco District in the south of the Mixteca Region, with a population of about 17,450.

 The city is formally known as Heroica Ciudad de Tlaxiaco ("heroic city of Tlaxiaco") in honour of a battle waged there during the 1862–67 French invasion.
 Tlaxiaco /nah/ is a Nahuatl name containing the elements tlachtli /nah/ (ball game), quiahuitl /nah/ (rain), and -co /nah/ (place marker).
 It thus approximates to "Place where it rains on the ball court".
 Its name in the Mixtec language is Ndijiinu, which means "good view".

+History

+Before Spanish colonization, Tlaxiaco was a notable city-state of the Mixtec culture with at least 31 subject towns, and its ruler may have been linked to nearby Tilantongo.
+The town had a large market, and local products included cochineal, wood, and cotton cloth.
+The town was conquered by the Aztec Empire under Moctezuma II in either 1511 or 1512.
+Thereafter, it became the capital of a tributary province which also included San Miguel Tlacotepec, San Juan Mixtepec, and San Miguel Achiutla.
+Tlaxiaco paid tribute in the form of one warrior costume and shield, gold dust, cochineal, and quetzal feathers.
+The last may have been acquired by trade from Miahuatlán or Tututepec.
+Tlaxiaco fought wars against Mitlatongo and Tututepec.

 The city

 The city of Tlaxiaco stands at 17°16’N, 97°41’W, at 2040 metres above sea level, some 100 kilometres to the northwest of state capital Oaxaca de Juárez.
 To the north the municipality borders with Santiago Nundiche; to the south with San Antonio Sinicahua, San Miguel El Grande, San Esteban Atatlahuca, Santa Cruz Nundaco, Santo Tomás Ocotepec, and Putla Villa de Guerrero; to the east with Santa María del Rosario, Santa Catarina Tayata, San Cristobal Amoltepec, and Magdalena Peñasco; and to the west with San Juan Mixtepec.
 The municipality covers a total surface area of 343.2 km^{2}.